MOJNICK/dynamic_eq/README.md

 Fig. 3
 ![alt text](./oryginal_eq.png)

-And here is from this repo:
+And here is from this repo (note new button:

 Fig. 4
 ![alt text](./damping_disabled.png)